 How Serious Gamification Drives Learning

 It is only quite recently that mobile technology and Internet access has been robust enough throughout most of the world to underpin mobile digital learning for the charity’s staff.
 “Accessibility is much greater now than it was several years ago, so people in the field are very much using mobile technology to be able to access learning.
-It’s a very small step now to look at how to use elements of gamification [for mobile learning], whereas 10 years ago it was much more challenging to do that on a desktop PC, because the connectivity wasn’t there.
+It’s a very small step now to look at how to use elements of gamification [for mobile learning], whereas ten years ago it was much more challenging to do that on a desktop PC because the connectivity wasn’t there.
 Learners had to be in an office, and also, it just wasn’t accessible in terms of costs,” explains Sam Davis, Save the Children Deputy Head of Humanitarian Capacity Building.

 Unlock relevant Skills Levels

-In addition, Save the Children was looking to make sure that the training delivery was engaging and effective in the context of employees’ demanding workloads.
+Also, Save the Children was looking to make sure that the training delivery was engaging and effective in the context of employees’ demanding workloads.
 The overwhelmed employee is still a major business issue, according to Bersin’s 2018 HR Technology Disruptions report, which states: “It is part of the reason productivity is almost flat in the US”.
 At the same time, the report highlights that ‘the new generation of workers (Millennials and Generation Z) have started to get excited about the idea of the ‘quantified self’ and using wearables such as Fitbit, tools like Strava, and other tools to help monitor their exercise, jogging, heart rate, and time spent at the gym”.
 Save the Children decided to use similar gamification techniques to support successful digital learning.
 The idea was to mirror what people enjoy in their personal lives and make that work for learning and development.

-The charity’s gamification continuum ranges from learning content based on techniques such as quizzing and ‘unlocking’ of content to showcase Humanitarian Key Messages within a mobile app.
+The charity’s serious gamification continuum ranges from learning content based on techniques such as quizzing and ‘unlocking’ of content to showcase Humanitarian Key Messages within a mobile app.
 Topics include Do No Harm, Code of Conduct, Sphere Minimum Standards, Protection, Psychosocial Support, Child, Safeguarding, Child Protection, Infant and Young Child Feeding in Emergencies, Gender Equality, and Gender-Based Violence.
 Learners see relevant story-focused mini-scenarios that offer problem-solving of real-world dilemmas, such as child safeguarding.
 As the learner progresses successfully, he or she unlocks further levels of learning content.

 Why Take Gaming Seriously?

 At the other end of the continuum are scenario-based resources and the charity’s Serious Games System.
-Serious Gaming is defined by Kaplan as “…a stakeholder engagement method that uses “careful and considered applicable of game thinking to solving problems and encouraging learning”. ´Serious Games for Humanitarians´ is a 2D mobile game that equips Mid-Level Field Managers with the knowledge and awareness needed to deal with humanitarian crises in the field.
+Serious Gamification is defined by Kaplan as “…a stakeholder engagement method that uses “careful and considered applicable of game thinking to solve problems and encourage learning”. ´Serious Games for Humanitarians´ is a 2D mobile game that equips Mid-Level Field Managers with the knowledge and awareness needed to deal with humanitarian crises in the field.
 It is designed to be played at a time that suits the learner.
 Each scenario is divided into a series of levels comprised of smaller tasks (mini-games), which the learner can complete and replay repeatedly.